introocean/introocean-en/README.md

 for sale.
 It should be open source and available to everyone at no cost.

-We are going to update the book using the usual
-GitHub procedure with PRs and code review.
+We are going to update the book through the usual GitHub procedure with PRs and code review.
 Any help and contributions from the oceanographic community will be greatly appreciated.